Scobiform/TootTicker/README.md

 ```
 ## Usage

 **TootTicker** is currently under heavy development, and its features and commands are subject to change.
-Below are the basic steps to get started with it, but please refer to the latest documentation for the most up-to-date information.

 ### Credits